 In ancient Egyptian religion, Anubis is the god predominantly associated with death.
 As an embalmer, he is associated with mummification and viewed as a protector of graves.
 He also guides souls into the afterlife.

-Anubis is usually depicted as a canine (jackal or dog) or as a man with the head of a canine.
+The most common symbol attributed to Anubis is the canine.
+In Egyptian hieroglyphs, he is usually depicted as a canine (jackal or dog) or as a man with the head of a canine.
 He is also often pictured in black, a symbol of death, and the color of a corpse after it is embalmed.